-Recently a story went viral about an unnamed South African man who posed for a year as a KFC executive.
-This particular individual with titanium balls and confidence to spare strolled authoritatively into KFC restaurants for a whole year, performing random spot-checks for quality assurance purposes.
-After inspecting kitchens and making notes, he also demanded food, to check standards of quality and consistency.
-He had, reported KFC employees, been assigned this duty as part of his position at head office.
+A while back a story went viral about an unnamed South African man who had posed as a KFC executive.
+This individual with titanium balls and confidence to spare strolled authoritatively into KFC restaurants for a whole year, performing random spot-checks for quality assurance purposes.
+After inspecting kitchens and making notes, he requested various menu items, to evaluate standards of quality and consistency.
+This was just one of the responsibilities assigned to him as a head office executive.

-Unfortunately, if not unsurprisingly, after 24 hours of virality, it appears (according to a statement from South African KFC headquarters) the the ‘chicken man’ story was fake.
+Unfortunately, if not unsurprisingly, after 24 hours of virality, it appears (according to a statement from South African KFC headquarters) that the whole ‘chicken man’ story was fake.

 How to get Arrested like a Boss!

-In the late ’80’s, before fake news, or the internet… such a man terrorised the 5-star restaurants of Sydney.
-Far from content with fast food, Paul Charles Dozsa had a somewhat more refined palate, and a wicked sense of the absurd.
+In the late ’80’s, before fake news, or the Internet a man terrorised the 5-star restaurants of Sydney.
+Far from content with fast food, Dozsa had a somewhat more refined palate, and a wicked sense of the absurd.
 Finally in 1988, after his 54th court appearance as Sydney’s most infamous diner and dasher, he was arrested (he was also wanted for cheque fraud among other things).

-Fittingly, his back story was perhaps even more bizarre than the minute of video that would immortalise him decades later.
-Dozsa was not actually Australian.
+Fittingly, Dozsa’a back story was perhaps even more colourful than the minute of video that would immortalise him decades later.
 Born into Hungarian nobility he had emigrated to Australia in the ’60’s.
-He had been a chef (therefore knowledgeable of the restaurant industry) and also a chess grand-master (thereby not without considerable intelligence); well-spoken with the voice of a Shakespearian actor (used to wonderful effect).
+He had been a chef (therefore knowledgeable of the restaurant industry) and also a chess grand-master (thereby not without considerable intelligence); well-spoken with an unforgettable voice any Shakespearian actor would kill for.

 You sir, are a true legend.